yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ```

-Let's test by forwarding a sample image
+Let's test it by forwarding a sample image

 ```python